Calculated Fields

 Pre-calculated fields are evaluated before executing data editor aggregations.
 This means in order to apply a certain formula, Analytics will go through every record in your field's dataset once or several times.
 Because of this, pre-calculation is likely to be underperforming in terms of speed when working with large datasets.

-To add a new pre-calculated field, click/tap on the + button in the Fields panel and choose Calculated Field:
+Click/tap on the + button in the Fields panel.

-The New Calculated Field screen will open:
+- The New Calculated Field screen will open up.

 Here you will need to:

+4.1.
 Assign a name to your new pre-calculated field.

+4.2.
 Enter a Formula (expression).
 In the Fields section you will find a list of all the existing fields to choose from.
 You can use one or more fields to create the formula by clicking on the selected field or typing its name in square brackets.
 Choose one of the predefined functions listed in the Functions section or use a simple math calculation (as shown above).

 In the example above, the new calculated field is used with a grid visualization where no aggregation is being applied on the data fields.
 Pre-calculated fields can also be used with Pivot Grids.
 In this case, aggregation (e.g. summarization) will be applied to the already calculated records in the pre-calculated field.